 The next several days were terrible.
 I called in to work and told them I couldn’t come in.
 I simply couldn’t think of anything but her.
 My mind raced with so many thoughts I couldn’t recount them all.
 I didn’t know what to think.
 As easily as our relationship had evolved, it had ended.
 Accepting that it was over was too difficult to deal with.
 I had hoped we’d be close forever.
 And she vanished like a ship in the night.

 One day the mail arrived, and in it was a greeting card.
 It had no return address and the postmark was garbled.
 I slit it open.
 It was one of those multi-purpose cards that had no defined message.
 In female handwriting, it said “I’m sorry and I miss you.
 I will never forget.
-Love, Nia.
-To be continued…” Nia.
+Love, Bella.
+To be continued…” Bella.
 So that was her name.
-A name as pretty as she was.
+A name as beautiful as she was.

 Somehow she had figured out who I was and what apartment I was in, and was able to get a communication to me.
 In doing so, she had left me with even more questions than before.
 Where was she?
 Across town, across the state, on the opposite side of the country?
 The envelope clearly had not come from overseas, so I could only narrow it down to the U.S. Not very comforting, knowing she was out there and not being able to communicate with her.
 Why hadn’t she put her new address on it?
 What did “To be continued” mean?
 Why didn’t she give me her full name?

 The days passed and I thought of her constantly, wondering what she was doing and why she had moved.
 What was happening in her life, whether she was OK, whether she had thought of me.
 These and many other questions ate at me.
 I could only hope that one day I would hear from her and somehow start up our relationship again.